-SARS-CoV-2-dependent inflammation can lower systemic availability of serotonin and dopamine by depletion of the tryptophan via the competitive kynurenine pathway and inhibition of the phenylalanine - tyrosine suppression, respectively.
+SARS-CoV-2-dependent and -independent inflammation can alter the KYN pathway affecting also TRP and serotonin availability as well as the catecholamine pathway.
 Those effects can be further amplified by advanced age, mental stress and depression.
-It remains to be investigated, if and how this mechanism may contribute to neurotransmitter metabolism in the central nervous system and, consequently, to psychiatric disorders following SARS-CoV-2 infection.
+Further research is needed to explore in more detail the biological mechanisms linking SARS-CoV-2 infection, inflammation and mental health parameters in a bi-directional way. .It remains to be investigated, if and how this mechanism may contribute to neurotransmitter availability in the central nervous system and, consequently, to psychiatric disorders following SARS-CoV-2 infection.

 Acknowledgements